cbg-ethz/pybda/docs/source/faq.rst

 .........................................

 Apache Spark has a steep learning curve.
-If you want to use one of the methods it's recommended, to start with a small data size such that you can figure out memory requirements or how many compute nodes you will need to run an algorithm in a specified amount of time.
+If you want to use one of the methods it's recommended to first go through the documentation `here <https://spark.apache.org/docs/latest/>`__.
+Then test some applications with small data sizes such that you can figure out memory requirements or how many compute nodes you will need to run an algorithm in a specified amount of time.
 If everything works out, try increasing the data size until you either encounter errors or everything works